angelao25/angelao25/README.md

 - 🔭 I’m currently working on the Red Teaming Learning Path from **TryHackMe** ~ Preparing for the OSCP.

-- 🌱 I’m currently learning **Web Development with Ruby on Rails and Offensive Pentesting from TryHackMe**
+- 🌱 I’m also polishing my web developer skills by freelancing with **Ruby on Rails**.

 - 📫 How to reach me **anngelao25@gmail.com**